 At its heart, success in property investment and building a property portfolio comes down to 2 things.
 Firstly, buying the right property and secondly, buying it at the right price.
-Today we’re going to look at the second part, only and more specifically, at the how to negotiate the price you want.
+Today we're going to look at the second part, only and more specifically, at how to negotiate the price you want.

 I started out as an Estate Agent and then became a property investor.
 I have learned and been trained in a number of property negotiation techniques.